This article on the best beaches in Albania was first published in November 2018 and updated in January 2020.

 I came to Albania in search of the elusive beaches and drove all the way to the southern part of the country, to what is called the Albanian Riviera and, in particular, to the beaches near Sarande and Butrint, near the border of Greece, to find out whether the myth of Europe’s last isolated beaches was true or not.

 What is more, for a truly thorough assessment, I not only walked the beaches, I also photographed them from the aerial view of my drone.
 So you can decide for yourself if the beaches in Albania are worth it of your next vacation.
+Use this guide of Travel in Albania along with my beach guide for a truly great trip.

 - The most convenient beach in Albania – Durres